benyap/firestore-backfire/README.md

 The `export` command will export data from a Firestore instance.
 The `path` argument must be provided, and this should be a path to one of:

-- a local directory where the exported data will be created
+- a local directory where the exported data will be created (e.g. `./data-folder`)
-- (WIP) a path to a GCS bucket where the exported data will be saved
+- a path to a GCS bucket where the exported data will be saved (e.g.
-- (WIP) a path to an S3 bucket where the exported data will be saved

-#### `--json`

-The `--json` option can be provided when exporting data to a **local directory**.
-Data will be exported from Firestore in JSON format rather than the default `.snapshot` format.
-See [this section](#the-snapshot-data-format) for more information about the `.snpahsot` format.

-**Caveat**: Exporting in JSON format is provided for specific use cases where you want to import/export a relatively small amount of data (e.g. a few documents which define some settings for your app) which you want to be easily read and edited by a human.
-It's not recommended to use this format for exporting your entire database, especially if there are a lot of documents.
-Reason: I haven't figured out a good way to parse JSON data from a stream, so right now it will just consume the entire file before it parses all of it, then imports the data to Firestore.
-This may be improved as a future enhancement once I figure out how solve this problem.
+  `gs://my-gcs-bucket`)

 _All other command options are listed in the_
 _[shared commands options](#shared-command-options) section._